appsecnz/appsecnz.github.io/conference/sponsorship.md

 **3. T-Shirts for Participants**

-We will be distributing branded t-shirts to all event participants, including attendees, speakers, sponsor staff, trainers, and volunteers.
+We will be making branded t-shirts available to all event participants, including attendees, speakers, sponsor staff, trainers, and volunteers.
+For general participants, t-shirts can be purchased a discounted price of $5.00 each; speakers, trainers, volunteers, and sponsor pass holders will receive their shirts a no charge.

-**Sponsorships Available:** Two (2)
+**Sponsorships Available:** One (1)

-**General Rate:** $4,500
+**General Rate:** $6,000

 **Benefits:**